shawnsyms/revival-survival/README.md

 The opiate overdose crisis sits at the nexus of two intractable social forces — (1) rampant overprescribing of addictive medications, and (2) a toxic, unregulated street drug supply.
 No one deserves to die because of that.
 And now there's a chance for them to get better.
 Once revived, they can survive.
 Naloxone, a treatment that can temporarily reverse an opioid overdose, is available free at pharmacies around Ontario and across Toronto.

-This project has two parts.
+This project has three parts.
 First, I use data visualization tools and techniques to tell the story of the overdose epidemic.
 Second, I've built a simple tool based on a geo-spatial dataset that can inform people about the locations of nearby recovery resources, including pharmacies where they can access naloxone.
 Carrying it on their person, anyone can save a life.
+Third, I try to build a predictive model based on time-series data about overdose deaths in the province of Ontario.

 ## Configuration
+NOTE: There are three modules to the project: Module 1: Data Visualization, Module 2: Overdose Resources Locator and Module 3: Predictive Model.

-This project was set up using an anaconda virtual environment:
+Module 2 was set up using an anaconda virtual environment:

 <code>conda create --name shopify flask  numpy pandas requests</code>